 Beginner Running Tips on Form

 - Arm swing: Your arms should swing naturally back and forth in line with your body.
 Keep your elbows bent close to 90 degrees and your hands relaxed.
 Avoid excessive arm movement across your body or tensing your fists.
+Breathing: Develop a rhythmic breathing pattern that feels natural for you.
+Focus on deep belly breathing, inhaling and exhaling steadily and evenly.
+It helps to sync my breathing with my steps, using the 2:2 rhythm of inhaling and exhaling for two steps.

 5. Seek Out New Running Spots